I have a data dump of survey data here: https://longhaulwiki.com/treatment-outcomes/

 I hope this helps

 Now you can get quick answers to most of your questions.
-People have tried a lot of things and the results are usually mixed.
+People have tried a lot of things and the results are usually mixed, with good experiences for some and bad experiences for others.